Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP##_Final_Project.md

 2. Alignment to a reference genome: BowTie2
 3. Alignment quality and filtering: Picard MarkDuplicates, SAMTools <br>
 a.
 Intermediate steps: <br>
 &nbsp;&nbsp;&nbsp;i.
 Alignment shifting: A GUAVA-specific script.
-The Tn5 transposase cuts open chromatin regions with two cuts that are separated by 9 bp, forming a sticky end .
-Thus, the reads aligning to the positive and negative strand need to be adjusted by +4 bp and -5 bp, respectively, to represent the center of the transposase binding site. <br>
+The Tn5 transposase cuts open chromatin regions with two cuts that are &nbsp;&nbsp;&nbsp;separated by 9 bp, forming a sticky end .
+Thus, the reads aligning to the positive and negative strand need to be &nbsp;&nbsp;&nbsp;adjusted by +4 bp and -5 bp, respectively, to represent the center of the transposase binding site. <br>
 &nbsp;&nbsp;&nbsp;ii.
 Analysis of fragment size distribution: Picard CollectInsertSizeMetrics.
-Checks the quality of the ATAC-seq library since a good fragment size distribution graph should have sharp two peaks at less than 100 base pairs (bp) from the open chromatin and at  about ∼200 bp for mono-nucleosomes and smaller peaks representing di-nucleosomes and tri-nucleosomes.
+Checks the quality of the ATAC-seq &nbsp;&nbsp;&nbsp;library since a good fragment size distribution graph should have sharp two peaks at less than 100 base pairs (bp) &nbsp;&nbsp;&nbsp;from the open chromatin and at  about ∼200 bp for mono-nucleosomes and smaller peaks representing di-nucleosomes and &nbsp;&nbsp;&nbsp;tri-nucleosomes.
 4. Peak calling: MACS2
 5. Differential peak analysis: DESeq2 R package
 6. Peak functional annotation: ChIPpeakAnno R package